PgREST

 }

-was generated for the new record.
+Note that an id of 1 was generated for the new record.

-Creating multiple rows at once¶
+Creating multiple rows at once

 The same as creating a single row, POST requests to the``/v3/pgrest/data/{root_url}`` URL containing lists of row definitions